 In 1971, L.S.
-Jensen performed mapping and geochemical studies in Thackery, Elliott, Tannahill and Dokis with the Ontario Geological Survey and produced geological Report #165. accompanied by colored maps at a scale of 1 inch to a half mile.
+Jensen performed mapping and geochemical studies in Thackery, Elliott, Tannahill and Dokis with the Ontario Geological Survey and produced geological Report #165, accompanied by colored maps at a scale of 1 inch to a half mile.
 Of the geochemical work done by Jensen on this project, a sample of the granodiorite is from this claim area.
 Sample data for sample D-21 is found on page 45 of his report.
-The 62% silica rock is described as a guartz diorite. " The stock in central Dokis Township consists of fine grained pink to light grey granodiorite which has rough, light colored, weathered surfaces.
-The granodiorite is composed of the following : 40 to 45 percent plagioclase 2 to 4mm in size, 20 to 25 percent quartz; 20 to 25 percent hornblende; 3 to 5 percent chlotite; and 1 to 2 percent magnetite.
+The 62% silica rock is described as a quartz diorite.
+"The stock in central Dokis Township consists of fine grained pink to light grey granodiorite which has rough, light colored, weathered surfaces.
+The granodiorite is composed of the following: 40 to 45 percent plagioclase 2 to 4mm in size, 20 to 25 percent quartz; 20 to 25 percent hornblende; 3 to 5 percent chlotite; and 1 to 2 percent magnetite.
 Orthoclase, biotite, and apatite form the accessory minerals.
 Anhedral grains of quartz, 0.1 to 0.5 mm in size, occur interstitially to subhedral laths of plagioclase and hornblende 0.1 to 2 mm long.
 In most places, the plagioclase ggains have been deuterically replaced by clinozoisite, albite, and chlorite.
 The granodiorite is very similar in composition and texture to the granodiorites that are present in Clarice Lake in Pontiac Township km to the south and in Clifford Township 19 km to the southwest.
 Like the stocks in Pontiac Township and Clifford Township, the granodiorite cuts a massive subvolcanic rhyolite body."

-In 1988, three sonic drill hole were put down by the Ontario Geological Survey as part of an extensive initiative to promote and explore the Black River - Matheson area This program,(BRIM), covered the area north of the height of lands to Lake Abitibi from the Quebec border on the east, to Highway 11 on the west.
+In 1988, three sonic drill hole were put down by the Ontario Geological Survey as part of an extensive initiative to promote and explore the Black River - Matheson area This program, (BRIM), covered the area north of the height of lands to Lake Abitibi from the Quebec border on the east, to Highway 11 on the west.
 This program involved many sonic drill holes, basil till, and back hoe trenching and a complete analysis and compilation of the results.
+Sonic hole 88-40 appears to have been located in the #3 corner post area of L3006775, just to the north side of the Magusi River where the river swings sharply to the south.
 Of the three holes performed in Dokis Township, (88-38, 88-39 & 88-40) hole 88-39 encountered a bedrock section of unknown affinity, completely altered to a clay-sericter-iron carbonate rock.
-This hole may be about 1 kilometer west of claim L3006774, about 500 meters north of the Magusi River.
-Sonic hole 88-40 appears to have been located about 200 meters north west of L3006774 along the grassy creek flood plain that cuts the claim in an east west direction.
+This hole may be about 300 meters south east of claim L3006775, or about 1km east-south -east of 88-40.
 The sonic drilling logged two separate glacial sediment packages as occuring in the region of the claim associated with the latest or Laurentide Ice Sheet, the most recent of several massive ice sheets that have covered North America.
-The upper sediments are logged as being associated with an ice advance of about170° to 180° in the region.
+The upper sediments are logged as being associated with an ice advance of about 170° to 180° in the region.
 Local glacial stria would support this.
 The lower sediments are believed to be associated with an ice advance of about 225° to 240°.
 A marked shift in magnetic content coincides with the lower sediments as well as a shift if base metal indicators.
 No bedrock source has been correlated with the tills to explain the anomolous values.